AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7d0f422e-ef22-40d1-9586-c3c68b62348a)

 Your image will be loaded onto the in-game model.
-You can get creative and make any design you like.
+You can get creative and make any design or makeup you like.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/8d6c65ca-d825-45c6-81b1-c01af6c805d9)